jgcape/jgcape/README.md

 - 👋 Hi, I’m Julian @jgcape.
 - 👀 I’m interested in using Machine Learning and Artificial Intelligence to help solve the environmental issues facing the planet.
-- 🌱 I’m currently studying a Masters of Information Technology at Deakin University.
+- 🌱 I’m a Data Engineer working with Versent in Melbourne, Australia.
 - 📫 You can reach me at juliancape@outlook.com.

 <!---